 Fifteen per cent of land in Aotearoa New Zealand, using baseline figures, is classified as highly productive (Land Use Capability (LUC) classes 1, 2 and 3).
 This land is particularly good for food production, because it has suitable soil for multiple rural land uses, is flat or gently sloping, and has an optimal growing climate.
 Protecting this land is important because, among other things, it allows more food to be grown with fewer inputs and environmental effects.
+However, there is increasing competition for this land (Mackay et al, 2011).

 - In many areas, the most highly productive land is being subdivided into smaller pieces or turned into urban land, a long-standing issue dating back to at least the 1950s (Hunt, 1959).
-This shifts highly productive land out of agricultural production (MfE and Stats NZ, 2021b). - While these trends are being seen across the country, they are escalating in some more densely populated regions.
+This shifts highly productive land out of agricultural or horticultural production (MfE and Stats NZ, 2021b). - While these trends are being seen across the country, with over 100,000 hectares unavailable or restricted from use as farmland as at 2019 (see dashboard above and indicator: Land fragmentation), they are escalating in some more densely populated regions.
 In Auckland, small-sized land parcels (less than 8 hectares) with a dwelling made up 40 per cent, 44 per cent and 25 per cent of the region's LUC class 1, 2 and 3 land in 2019.
-This is an increase of 74 per cent, 32 per cent and 44 per cent, respectively, since 2002 (Curran-Cournane et al, 2021) (see indicator: Land fragmentation). - The loss of land and soil to development is irreversible.
-Even with interventions, which are needed to slow the rate of loss, the trend will likely continue due to the challenges of wholly avoiding the development of these soils for housing (MPI and MfE, 2019b).
+This is an increase of 74 per cent, 32 per cent and 44 per cent, respectively, since 2002 (Curran-Cournane et al, 2021). - The loss of land and soil to development is irreversible.
+Even with interventions, which are needed to slow the rate of loss, the trend will likely continue due to the challenges of wholly avoiding the development of these soils for housing (MPI and MfE, 2019b; MfE, 2022f).
 This is particularly an issue for LUC class 1 and 2 land that represents only 0.9 per cent and 4.5 per cent of total land area in Aotearoa New Zealand, respectively, before the loss that has already occurred.

-Population growth and the need for more housing puts pressure on the availability of highly productive land.
+Population growth and the need for more housing puts pressure on the availability of highly productive land, particularly given lower costs of developing flat land and public concern about housing affordability (Greenhalgh et al, 2017).
 At the same time, consumer demands for locally produced fresh produce incentivises the protection of highly productive land near urban areas, along with the need to ensure a resilient food system for every generation.
 Aotearoa New Zealand's export economy, based on primary industries, also needs a good supply of land to grow on (MPI, 2019b; MPI and MfE, 2019a).